technik-gegg/LeoNerd-OLED-Module-Library/README.md

 bool getGPIO(uint8_t which);
 ```

-## Please notice
+### Please notice

+The I2C bus of this device is not terminated!
-If this module is the only one connected to your **I2C bus**, you have to terminate the bus by adding a 2.2K - 4.7K pull-up resistor to the **SDA** as well as the **SCL** lines.
+This means: If this module is the only I2C device on your bus, you have to terminate the bus by adding a **2.2K - 4.7K** pull-up resistor to the **SDA** as well as the **SCL** line.

-If you have another I2C device connected to your MCU, which comes with such pull-ups already applied to SDA/SCL, you can skip this.
+If you have another I2C device connected to your MCU which comes with such pull-ups already applied to SDA/SCL, you **must not** add another set of resistors.